Top 12 Reasons Your Car Won’t Start, but the Battery Is Still Good

 A faulty alternator is one of the most common reasons a car won't start.
 This component is responsible for recharging the battery and distributing electricity to the vehicle.

-The interior lights, like the dome light, may dim or go dim.
+The interior lights, including the dome light, may dim.
 If the check engine light or the battery symbol turns on, it's most likely because of the defective alternator.

-You have a lousy alternator if the car doesn't start, even if the battery is good.
+A non-starting car with a good battery often indicates an alternator issue.
 An expert inspecting your vehicle will let you know if it needs a replacement.

 3. Your Car Isn't in Park or Neutral